Self-induced abortion: Mifepristone and/or misoprostol

 The only scientifically studied effective self-induced abortion method is ingesting a combination of mifepristone and misoprostol or misoprostol alone.
 The combination of these medications is on the World Health Organization's List of Essential Medicines.
 In some countries, these pills may be available over-the-counter in pharmacies, although some pharmacies do not provide accurate instructions on use.
 In Latin America, women have reported self-inducing abortions with misoprostol alone since the 1980s.
 The history of women self-managing abortion with pills includes projects such as the Socorristas in Argentina and Las Libres in Mexico.
 Other countries have "safe abortion hotlines", which facilitate access to pills, provide instructions on proper use of the pills, and provide emotional, logistical, and/or financial support.
 Some women use online abortion pill help services such as Women on Web and Aid Access to order mifepristone and/or misoprostol, with reported effectiveness and safety in pregnancy termination and satisfaction in the service.
 Instructions on abortion pill use are widely available on the websites of the World Health Organization (WHO), Gynuity Health Projects, and the International Women's Health Coalition.

 First trimester medical abortion is highly safe and effective.
 The side effects of medication abortion include uterine cramping and prolonged bleeding, and common side effects include nausea, vomiting and diarrhea.
 The majority of women who use abortion pills on their own do not need an ultrasound or a clinician, although one may be recommended to ensure that the pregnancy is not ectopic.
-In the rare case of a complication, a woman can access a clinician skilled in miscarriage management, which is available in all countries.
+In the rare case of a complication, a woman can access a clinician skilled in miscarriage management.

 Studies confirm a correlation between the increase in the self-administration of medical abortion with misoprostol, and a reduction in maternal morbidity and mortality.
 Some studies argue that unfettered access to medication abortion is a key tenet of public health, human rights, and reproductive rights.